 If you identified this abnormality then well done.
 To complete the interpretation of the chest x‑ray we need to go over all of the other structures to make sure we did not miss anything.

-Is the trachea and the airways normal?
+Are the trachea and the airways normal?
 YES

 Are the lung fields normal?
 NO